The Interview Becomes a Model Interface

 Third, audits should measure more than aggregate disparity.
 They should examine intersectional outcomes, disability access, accommodation pathways, proxy variables, human over-reliance, false-negative harms, and whether the tool changes who reaches a human reviewer.

-Fourth, applicants need contestability.
+Fifth, applicants need contestability.
 A person rejected by a consequential automated screen should have a practical way to request human review, correct data, report accessibility barriers, and challenge a process that misunderstood them.

-Sixth, vendors should not be responsibility shields.
+Seventh, vendors should not be responsibility shields.
 Employers cannot treat outsourced scoring as a way to outsource civil-rights duties.
 Vendors that materially screen or refer candidates should expect scrutiny as part of the employment decision chain.

-Seventh, no one should have to perform for an irrelevant sensor.
+Eighth, no one should have to perform for an irrelevant sensor.
 If facial expression, voice tone, eye contact, response speed, keystroke rhythm, or camera presence is not demonstrably necessary for the role, it should not become a hidden employment test.

 The standard is simple: a hiring system should make the institution more answerable, not only the applicant more measurable.